kaosat-dev/Blenvy/crates/bevy_gltf_save_load/README.md

 * leverages blueprints & seperation between
     * **dynamic** entities : entities that can change during the lifetime of your app/game
     * **static** entities : entities that do NOT change (typically, a part of your levels/ environements)
-* to allow for :
+* and allows allow for :
-    * a simple save/load workflow
+    * a simple save/load workflow thanks to the above
     * ability to specify **which entities** to save or to exclude
     * ability to specify **which components** to save or to exclude
+    * ability to specify **which resources** to save or to exclude
     * small(er) save files (only a portion of the entities is saved)

 Particularly useful when using [Blender](https://www.blender.org/) as an editor for the [Bevy](https://bevyengine.org/) game engine, combined with the [Blender plugin](https://github.com/kaosat-dev/Blender_bevy_components_workflow/tree/main/tools/gltf_auto_export) that does a lot of the work for you (including spliting generating seperate gltf files for your static vs dynamic assets)